pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/extensions/pulumi-button.md

 ---
-title: "'Deploy with Pulumi' Button"
+title: "Deploy with Pulumi Button"

-menu:
-    console:
-        parent: extensions
-        weight: 2

 aliases:
  - /docs/reference/service/pulumi-button/
  - /docs/console/extensions/pulumi-button/
 ---

-The 'Deploy with Pulumi' button provides a way to easily create new Pulumi projects within a web browser.
-The button can be embedded in README files in GitHub repositories/Gists, blog posts, or other web pages.
+The "Deploy with Pulumi" button lets you easily create new Pulumi projects from the browser.
+You can embed the button in README files within GitHub repositories or gists, blog posts, or other web pages.

-For example, the following button can be clicked to configure and create a new empty JavaScript project:
+For example, you can click the following button to configure and create a new empty JavaScript project:

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new?template=https://github.com/pulumi/templates/javascript)

-This document describes how you can create Pulumi buttons for your own Pulumi templates, examples, and apps.

-There are two steps to create a button:
+To create a "Deploy with Pulumi" button:

  1. Include optional template metadata in your `Pulumi.yaml`.
  2. Create a button in Markdown or HTML.

-## Templates
+## Preparing your Template

-The Pulumi button works with template projects hosted in public GitHub repositories or Gists.
-A template is a Pulumi project that has the required `Pulumi.yaml` file, which describes the project.
-The template project can be in the root of the GitHub repository or within a subdirectory.
+The Pulumi button works with project templates hosted in public GitHub repositories or gists.
+A template is a Pulumi project that has the required `Pulumi.yaml` file describing the project.
+The project template can be in the root of the GitHub repository, or within a subdirectory.
 Multiple projects can be hosted within subdirectories of a single repository.

-The `Pulumi.yaml` file can optionally contain a `template` section, which typically includes a `config` section used to specify any required config values for the project.
-Each config value can have a `description` and `default` value.
-Config values can also have a `secret` property, which can be set to `true` to indicate the config value is a
+The `Pulumi.yaml` file can optionally contain a `template` section, which typically includes a `config` section for specifying required config values for the project.
+Each config value can have a `description` and a `default` value.
+Config values can also have a `secret` property, which can be set to `true` to indicate that it is a
 [secret]({{< ref "/docs/intro/concepts/config.md#secrets" >}}).

 ```yaml